frank038/Xorg-clipboard-xdnd/README.md

 ![My image](https://github.com/frank038/Xorg-clipboard-xdnd/blob/main/xclip-get-screenshot.png)

 - xdnd-drop.py is the implementation in python of the xdnd protocol, for files dragged from a file manager, as explained in the freedesktop specifications.
 The atom 'x-special/gnome-copied-files' is used.
 Execute the program and drop a file (or some files) onto it; read the terminal for the data returned.
 Press any key from the keyboard to close the window.
+In the picture the data b'S' means items have been extracted successfully.

 ![My image](https://github.com/frank038/Xorg-clipboard-xdnd/blob/main/xdnd-drop-screenshot.png)